sebringj/athu/README.md

 See the config directory for a list of the expected configuration values.

 ## Setup
-When a provider is added to configuration, the provider name is used to make the routes.
+When a provider is added to "/config/default.js", the provider name is used to make the routes.

 For example, if you configured "google" and "facebook" as providers, your consuming app would link to either: https://[auth host]/auth/google